Rhyspew/aws-bootcamp-cruddur-2023/journal/week0.md

 ```
 I saved my AWS access keys to the environmental data which allow access to my AWS account.

+I went into the management console as the rootuser to enable billing.
+I did this by searching for Billing in the service menu, selecting billing preferences and checking 'Receive Billing Alerts'.

-During the session I was able to create three scripts:
+During the GitPod session I was able to create three scripts:
   1. Create a budget with notifications via SNS.
   ```json
   [